Advice > Software engineering

 How to answer this question

-We recommend using a system design interview framework that lets you show your interviewers that you have the knowledge they need and you can systematically break a problem down into manageable parts.
+We recommend using a system design interview framework that lets you show your interviewers that you have the knowledge they need and that you can systematically break a problem down into manageable parts.

 Let’s look at an example answer using this framework.